Mountainous Shirvan Economic Region: Education

 Secondary schools and branches of higher education institutions (Shamakhi branch of the State Pedagogical University and the University of Odlar Yurdu), as well as cultural institutions, are present.
 Educational facilities, as well as cultural institutions, are focused in the Parea operated Pikulinski Observatory area.

 Biodiversity

-Semi-desert plants in the Shirvan plain zone (southern plain of Shamakhi and Agsu regions) reach up to 200 meters altitude.
-The semi-desert plants in the valleys and large river valleys reach 400–500 meters altitude.
-The upper limit of a semi-desert plant is 300–400 meters.
+Semidesert plants in the Shirvan plain zone (southern plain of Shamakhi and Agsu regions) reach up to 200 meters altitude.
+The semidesert plants in the valleys and large river valleys reach 400–500 meters altitude.
+The upper limit of a semidesert plant is 300–400 meters.
 In the lowland and foothills, sparse forests and shrubs are spread in mountainous terrain.
 The low mountain-forest zone extends in the form of a narrow belt at the altitude of 500–900 meters.
 The forests are pale and pale-horned.
 Iberian oak, oak, and vultures are present.
 Chestnut and chestnut oak trees are present in Ismaili forests.
 Hawthorn, peanuts, chips, nuts, cranberries, and cherries grow there.
 Ismaili State Reserve and parts of the Shahdag National Park are located there.